 The last item will suspend execution when the hit count is equal to a multiple of the value set for Hit Count.
 For example, setting the Hit Count Type to Hit Count Multiple and the Hit Count to 5 will cause the execution to be suspended every fifth time through the loop.

-- Go ahead and set the type to Hit Count Multiple and the Hit Count to 5, as in below screen shot
+3. Go ahead and set the type to Hit Count Multiple and the Hit Count to 5, as in below screenshot

-- Click OK.
-The container will now have a red circle in its top-right corner specifying that a breakpoint has been set (see below screen shot, though you can’t see the color of the circle in the figure here).
+4. Click OK.
+The container will now have a red circle in its top-right corner specifying that a breakpoint has been set (see below screenshot, though you can’t see the colour of the circle in the figure here).

 Another very helpful feature is the capability to change the value of variables on the fly.
 In the watch window, expand User::Count.
 Right-click and choose Edit Value.
 Change the value to 40 and restart the package.
 The next time the execution is suspended, the value should be at 45.

 The value of some system variables may also be interesting to view and change.
 For example, you might modify the value of a task property as the package executes.
 You can use breakpoints and the watch windows to view the value to confirm it is what you expected or to change the value manually to correct it.